Lexington Transit Center: History

 On September 26, 1987, a $2.2 million federal grant was issued from the Urban Mass Transportation Administration to purchase land for the transit center and underground parking structure.
 The cost of the apartment-transit project had ballooned to between $47 million and $57 million.

 On December 1, 1987, an agreement was reached between the local government and the developers.
 Then-Mayor Scotty Beasler stated that the government will purchase 2.7 acre of downtown property "east and west of Harrison Avenue viaduct this week" so that a transit center and a 700-space underground parking structure could be constructed.
 The developers would retain air rights on the west side of the property so that a high-rise apartment structure could be constructed above the transit center in the future and also paid the government $1.5 million for a 99-year lease for 200 parking spaces in the garage if in the future they wanted to construct the apartment tower.
 Construction began in late-1988 on the $13 million transit center and parking structure with no immediate plans to build the high-rise.

 On June 11, 2006, it was announced that a mixed-use development project, combining entertainment, retail, and residential into one structure, would be constructed; it was in the preliminary planning phases.
 On December 5, 2006, Trammell Crow Company of Atlanta, Georgia was chosen by the Lexington Downtown Development Authority as the primary developer of a mixed-use commercial and residential project atop the Transit Center.
 Trammell Crow was chosen out of four companies, three of whom were local, that had submitted proposals in 2005.
 Marketing and engineering studies will be conducted.
 The new proposal calls for two residential towers, one designed for University of Kentucky students with the other geared towards market-rate housing with some affordable housing.
 25000 sqft. of retail and restaurant space is also allocated.

 Current

 It is currently used as a parking garage and as the transit hub for LexTran.
 Megabus used the Transit Center when it began offering daily service to and from Lexington in 2013, but all service to Lexington had been discontinued by 2016 due to low ridership.

+Regional service

-Neighboring counties provide commuter buses to the Lexington Transit Center.
+The following services provide connections to the Lexington Transit Center from neighboring counties: